The Payment widget is an integrated tool that allows you to offer multiple payment methods to end customers.

 2. Show or hide payment methods

-The Payment Widget can display various payment methods available for an order, without the merchant having to individually add each APM button in their Frontend.
+The Payment widget can display various payment methods available for an order without the merchant having to individually add each APM button in their frontend.

-When invoking the initPaymentWidget function, the paymentMethods parameter defines the payment methods that the widget will show:
+parameter defines the payment methods that the widget shows:

 -

-If only 1 method is passed in paymentMethods, the widget automatically opens the payment method form without showing buttons for other AMPs.
+, then the widget automatically opens the payment method form without showing buttons for other AMPs.

 // MODAL